Get a driving instructor's licence

 - Resit theory and practical assessments every 3 years; unless you hold a nationally recognised certificate.

-If you stop providing driving instruction, or your licence is cancelled, suspended or expired, you must return your licence to the Department of Transport within 3 working days.
+If you stop providing driving instruction, or your licence is cancelled, suspended or expired, you must return your licence to the Department of Transport (DoT) within 3 working days.